chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/nginx/index.md

 Copy this code to your `index.html` file, save, and close it.

 Next, create a CSS file named `stylesheet.css` using the text editor of your choice, and copy in the following code.
+This will give our page a bit of color.

 ```css
 /*